The-SCRIPT-Group/Hermes/README.md

-# Hermes
+# Hermes - TSG Communication Application

-Web application for The SCRIPT Group to use for sending WhatsApp messages to a bunch of people at once
+Web application for The SCRIPT Group to use for sending WhatsApp messages to a set of event registrants at once

 This requires 5 configuration variables set either in your environment, or in a JSON file :<br/>
 `browser` - Browser you want selenium to use.
 Currently configured only for Google Chrome (chrome) and Mozilla Firefox (firefox)<br/>